-The proposed change in Recommendation 1 would align the requirements in this area with the measures required South of 30°S. This would substantially improve bycatch mitigation for the endangered Antipodean albatross and Gibson's albatross, and simplify and improve consistency of operation for vessels fishing in the area 25°-30°S and further South.
+Recommendation 1 would align the requirements in this area with the measures currently required South of 30°S (see Annex 1 for exact wording changes proposed to CMM 2018-03).
+This change would substantially improve bycatch mitigation for the endangered Antipodean albatross and Gibson's albatross, and simplify and improve consistency of operations for vessels fishing in the area 25°-30°S and further South.

-Practicalities and implementation
+5.1.1 Practicalities and implementation